West Bengal: TMC leader killed, party blames BJP

-A Trinamool Congress (TMC) leader was shot dead by miscreants in Howrah Monday night — the latest incident in a spate of political violence across the state.
+A Trinamool Congress leader was shot dead by miscreants in Howrah on Monday night — the latest incident in a spate of political violence across the state.
 Confirming the murder, Commissioner (Howrah) D P Singh told The Indian Express, “So far, two have been arrested.
 Probe is on.”

 The deceased has been identified as Md Mohsin Khan, a TMC booth-level secretary in Bagnan area.
-Sources said Khan was returning home when bike-borne miscreants shot him from point-blank range at Haturia village, near his house.
+Sources said Khan was returning home when motorcycle-borne miscreants shot him at point-blank range in Haturia village, near his house.
+Following the incident, TMC activists blocked NH-6 and vandalised shops, demanding the immediate arrest of the accused.
+One of Khan’s family members had filed an FIR, on the basis of which police initiated a probe.

-Following the incident, TMC workers blocked NH-6 and vandalised shops, demanding immediate arrest of the accused.
-One of Khan’s family members filed an FIR, on the basis of which police initiated a probe.
-“Around 9 pm, some miscreants opened fire at him.
-He was shot in the stomach and died on the spot.
+“It was around 9 pm when some miscreants opened fire at him.
+He was shot in the the stomach and died on the spot.
 The miscreants fled,” a local businessman said.
+The TMC has accused the BJP of killing Khan, while the BJP claimed the allegation was an attempt to malign its image.
+“He has been killed by a BJP leader,” alleged local TMC leader Srikanta Sarkar.

 Read | Tale of two Bengal deaths: TMC vs BJP, personal and political